digitalbazaar/bedrock/FEATURES.md

 navbar hovercard, duplicate ID checker, generic modal alert, common alert display, tabs, bootstrap-styled form inputs, and help toggle.

+A lazy-compilation widget is also available; it can drastically improve initial page and widget-readiness for complex UIs by delaying AngularJS-compilation until it's needed.

 ## Developer Tooling

 The developer tooling allows software engineers to easily build new